Privacy policy

 If your request relates solely to information on the public Register for England and Wales, you must make your subject access request directly to the Ministry of Justice.
 You can find details of how to do so here.

-If you still wish to make a subject access request to Registry Trust, please send it in writing to the Data Protection Officer at: DPO Registry Trust 153-157 Cleveland Street London W1T 6QW, or via e-mail to: dataprotection@registry-trust.org.uk The subject access request will be responded to within 30 days, and there will be no charge for the information provided.
+If you still wish to make a subject access request to Registry Trust, please send it in writing to the Data Protection Officer at: DPO Registry Trust, 3rd Floor, 12 Carthusian Street, London, EC1M 6EB, or via e-mail to: dataprotection@registry-trust.org.uk The subject access request will be responded to within 30 days, and there will be no charge for the information provided.

 You can obtain more information on subject access requests, and the rules around providing them by visiting the information commissioner’s website. https://ico.org.uk/